Recombination Clumping Factor of Physically Defined Intergalactic Medium at the Epoch of Reionization: Introduction

-Lastly, the clumping factor and the relation between mass-weighted and volume-weighted ionization fractions depend on the topology of reionization, which is influenced by the nature of ionizing sources.
-Previous numerical works are limited to small-volume simulations with radiative transfer and/or adopted subgrid physics, which may not capture the influences from luminous sources, such as active galactic nuclei (AGNs). \citet{2024ApJ...971...75M} recently showed that the abundance of moderate-luminosity type 1 AGNs at $4 \lesssim z \lesssim 13$ detected by the James Webb Space Telescope (JWST) is enough to reionize the universe by $z \sim 5.3 - 5.5$ using analytical modeling.
-Their fiducial model assumes the type 1 AGN fraction of 15\%, and there is no photon escape from galaxies that do not host AGNs.
-In such a scenario where rare sources dominate, the topology of reionization is expected to be outside-in, where underdense regions are ionized first \citep{2000ApJ...530....1M}, in contrast to the conventional inside-out reionization scenario driven by stellar sources in young galaxies \citep{2004ApJ...613....1F, 2005MNRAS.363.1031F}.

 In this article, we present a physically motivated definition of the IGM based on the effective optical depth to ionizing photons from external sources, and we re-formulate the recombination clumping factor accordingly.
-We also provide the relation between the mass-weighted and volume-weighted neutral fraction of hydrogen.
 Our cosmological hydrodynamical simulations adopt a uniform ultraviolet background (UVB) as the ionizing source, allowing us to study the reionization history and clumping factor of the IGM irradiated by external sources with high spatial resolution in a comoving simulation volume of $(20\,{\rm Mpc}/h)^3$.

 The remainder of this article is organized as follows.
 In Section~\ref{sec:definition}, we present the physical definition of the IGM and the recombination clumping factor.
 In Section~\ref{sec:fullbox}, we measure the clumping factor in large-volume cosmological simulations with different UVB intensities.
 In Section~\ref{sec:zoom}, we measure the clumping factor in zoom-in simulations that resolve small-scale structures in the IGM and discuss the feedback effects on the clumping factor.
 Finally, we summarize our findings and discuss their implications in Section~\ref{sec:conclusion}.